Daniels out as Rangers president after 17 years leading club - WHIZ News

-Jon Daniels is out as president of baseball operations for the Texas Rangers after 17 years leading the club.
+Jon Daniels is out as president of baseball operations for the Texas Rangers after two World Series appearances during 17 years leading the club, likely finishing his tenure with a string of losing seasons.

-Team owner Ray Davis said Wednesday that Daniels was being relieved of his duties immediately after the decision was made not to renew his contract at the end of this season.
+Team owner Ray Davis said Wednesday that Daniels was being relieved of his duties immediately after the decision was made not to renew his contract at the end of this year.

 “Jon’s accomplishments in his 17 years running our baseball operations department have been numerous. … His impact on the growth of our player development, scouting, and analytics groups has been immense.
 Jon has always had the best interests of the Rangers organization in mind on and off the field and in the community,” Davis said.
 “But the bottom line is we have not had a winning record since 2016 and for much of that time, have not been competitive in the AL West division.”

-The Rangers made their only World Series appearances in 2010 and 2011, then won AL West titles again in 2015 and 2016.
+The Rangers went to the World Series in 2010 and 2011, then won AL West titles again in 2015 and 2016.
 But they are on pace for their sixth consecutive losing record, the franchise’s longest such streak since moving to Texas a half-century ago.
+After splitting their first two games under interim manager Tony Beasley, they would have to win 29 of their last 46 games to avoid another losing season.

+While Davis said he was certain the organization was heading in the right direction, he felt the team would benefit from a change in front-office leadership.
+The Rangers said Young will assume oversight of all aspects of their baseball operations department.

+Young, a Dallas native, was working for Major League Baseball when he was hired by the Rangers as general manager.
+He pitched 13 seasons in the big leagues, for the Rangers and four other clubs.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports